kesne/express-hbs/README.md

 Options for `#express3`

     hbs.express3({
+      partialsDir: "{String|[String]}
-      partialsDir: "{String/Array} [Required] Path to partials templates, one or several directories",
+        Path to partials templates, one or several directories.
+Default is to search for files prefixed with '_'.

-      // OPTIONAL settings
+      ",
       blockHelperName: "{String} Override 'block' helper name.",
       contentHelperName: "{String} Override 'contentFor' helper name.",
       defaultLayout: "{String} Absolute path to default layout template",